If you have certain forms of periodic fever syndrome or Still’s disease, your doctor may suggest treatment with Ilaris.

 These conditions are believed to be caused by certain changes (mutations) in genes.
 These changes cause inflammation (swelling or damage) throughout your body, resulting in symptoms associated with periodic fever syndromes.
 Ilaris works by blocking a certain protein, which reduces inflammation in your body.

-Ilaris is used to treat Still’s disease, including:
+Ilaris is used to treat Still disease, including:

-Still’s disease is a type of inflammatory arthritis.
-The kind of Still’s disease you have is mostly determined by whether the condition was diagnosed when you were a child or an adult.
+Still disease is a type of inflammatory arthritis.
+The kind of Still disease you have is determined mainly by whether you received a diagnosis for the condition as a child or an adult.

 AOSD and SJIA have similar symptoms, including:

-Ilaris works to treat Still’s disease by blocking a certain protein, which reduces inflammation in your body.
+Ilaris works to treat symptoms of gout flare-ups by blocking a certain protein, which reduces inflammation in your body.

-Your doctor will explain how Ilaris will be given to you.
-They’ll also explain how much you’ll be given and how often.
+Your doctor will explain how you will receive your Ilaris injection.
+They’ll also explain how much you’ll receive and how often.
 This is known as a drug’s administration.

 Receiving Ilaris

-Ilaris comes as a liquid solution that’s given as an injection under the skin by your doctor.
+Ilaris comes as a liquid solution that your doctor or another healthcare professional gives you as an injection under the skin.
 Your doctor will give you details about what to expect at your appointments to receive Ilaris injections.

 If you have questions about receiving Ilaris, talk with your doctor.